yxf203/PoisonArena/README.md

    python evaluate_beir.py
    ```

-This will create the index mapping between queries and the corpus.
+This will create the **index mapping between queries and the corpus**.
 It will be used in subsequent experiments to retrieve the top-k documents from the knowledge base.

 We have included our experimental BEIR results in the `/beir_results` directory.